StackVista/stackstate-docs/configure/topology/identifiers.md

 ---
-description: Rancher Observability
+description: SUSE Observability
 ---

 # Identifiers

 ## Overview

-Identifiers are used in Rancher Observability to identify objects, such as topology elements \(components and relations\) and functions.
-This page describes the different types of identifiers used for topology elements and how global scope identifiers are structured in Rancher Observability.
+Identifiers are used in SUSE Observability to identify objects, such as topology elements \(components and relations\) and functions.
+This page describes the different types of identifiers used for topology elements and how global scope identifiers are structured in SUSE Observability.

 ## Topology identifiers

-Topology elements use two types of identifiers in Rancher Observability:
+Topology elements use two types of identifiers in SUSE Observability:

 * **Integration scope identifiers** - used for identifying components and relations within an integration.
 Each component or relation has only one integration scope identifier.
 The identifier is arbitrary, but must be consistent within the scope of the integration itself.
-* **Global scope identifiers** - used for merging components between integrations, for example ServiceNow and the Rancher Observability Agent.
+* **Global scope identifiers** - used for merging components between integrations, for example ServiceNow and the SUSE Observability Agent.
 Each component can have multiple global scope identifiers, while relations don't have any global identifiers.
-They're assigned by Rancher Observability and formatted in accordance with the [Rancher Observability global identifier convention](identifiers.md#global-scope-identifiers).
+They're assigned by SUSE Observability and formatted in accordance with the [SUSE Observability global identifier convention](identifiers.md#global-scope-identifiers).

 The code sample below shows a component with both types of identifiers.